Communism in Russia

+Communism in Russia encompasses communist ideology, the communist movement and communist parties in Russia, including the rule of the Communist Party from late 1917 to 1991.
+Although the Soviet Union is often called a communist state, its leadership never claimed to have achieved communism: the ruling party described the Soviet system as socialist and regarded communism, a classless society in which the state would have withered away, as a later stage of development.
+The 1961 Party Programme proclaimed that "the present generation of Soviet people shall live in communism", and the 1977 Constitution stated that "a developed socialist society has been built" and called it "a natural, logical stage on the road to communism".

-The first significant attempt to implement communism on a large scale occurred in Russia following the February Revolution of 1917, which led to the abdication of Tsar Nicholas II after significant pressure from the Duma and the military.
-After the abdication, Russia was governed by a provisional government composed of remnants of the dissolved Duma and the soviets—workers’ and soldiers’ councils—in a power sharing system known as dvoevlastie (dual power).
+The February Revolution of 1917 led to the abdication of Tsar Nicholas II after significant pressure from the Duma and the military.
+After the abdication, Russia was governed by a provisional government composed of remnants of the dissolved Duma and the soviets—workers’ and soldiers’ councils—in a power-sharing system known as dvoevlastie (dual power).
 Later that year, the Bolsheviks, led by Vladimir Lenin, seized power in the October Revolution and established the Russian Soviet Republic.
 After the Russian Civil War ended in 1922, the Bolsheviks formally established the Union of Soviet Socialist Republics (USSR), with Lenin as its first leader.

 Throughout the 20th century communism spread to various parts of the world, largely as a result of Soviet influence, often through revolutionary movements and post-World War II geopolitical shifts.
 The Cold War period saw a global ideological struggle between the communist bloc, led by the Soviet Union, and the capitalist West, led by the United States.
-The eventual dissolution of the Soviet Union in 1991 marked a significant decline in the global influence of communism, though the ideology persists in some countries and continues to inspire political movements worldwide.
+Communist Party rule in Russia ended with the dissolution of the USSR in 1991, and though the event marked a significant decline in the global influence of communism, the ideology persists in some countries and continues to inspire political movements worldwide.

-Efforts to build communism in Russia began after the success of the February Revolution in 1917, and ended with the dissolution of the USSR in 1991.
-The Provisional Government was established under the liberal and social-democratic government; however, the Bolsheviks refused to accept the government and revolted in October 1917, taking control of Russia.
+The Provisional Government was dominated by liberals and moderate socialists, however, the Bolsheviks refused to accept the government and revolted in October 1917, taking control of Russia.
 Vladimir Lenin, their leader, rose to power and governed between 1917 and 1924.

 The Communist Party of the Russian Federation remains the second-largest political party after United Russia.